 Kirby can even combine powers to create even more powerful attacks during particularly challenging areas, and if you can’t handle the game alone, you can bring up to three friends along for the ride.
 It’s certainly one of the easier games on the Switch, but if you want to introduce your kids to the system, Kirby Star Allies is a great choice.

 Super Smash Bros.
 Ultimate

 Super Smash Bros.
 Ultimate isn’t drastically different than Super Smash Bros. for Wii U, with similar combat speed and mode offerings, but it’s in the sheer volume of content that Ultimate shines.
 Every character ever included in another Super Smash Bros. game, including long-lost heroes like Young Link and Mewtwo.
+It also has DLC for players to obtain newly added characters.
 Local multiplayer is easier than ever with the Switch’s handheld mode, and the game still supports classic GameCube controllers for veteran players.

 Super Smash Bros.
 Ultimate doesn’t just cater to Nintendo fans, however: It remains committed to the fighting scene, with options to turn the more than 100 different stages into Battlefield and Omega variants.
 It deserves the Ultimate titles, and it’s hard to imagine the franchise getting any better.

 Read our full Super Smash Bros.
 Ultimate review

 If you ever need to show a prospective Switch player just what the system can do across its different modes, you can do a lot worse than Arms.
 The hybrid fighting game plays out like an over-the-top boxing match, as players use either the Joy-Con motion controls or traditional analog sticks to send punches soaring across the arena into their opponent’s face.